-Step 2: check that your paper complies with the submission and editorial guidelines
+Step 2: Check that your paper complies with our submission and editorial guidelines as well as our Publication Ethics Guidelines

-Step 3: fill out the Youth Voice Journal Contributor Release Form
+Step 3: Fill out the Youth Voice Journal Copyrights Form

 References should be indicated in the text with the author’s name and year of publication in parenthesis.
 If there are more than two authors, all should be given on the first occasion, and then the first author “et al” should be used subsequently.
 All references should be given in alphabetical order on a separate sheet with titles of books and journals given in full.
 The APA guidelines should be followed for references to a fault.